Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 We adopt a digit-based tape representation for numerical fields using the tape input alphabet

 where each symbol has a fixed operational interpretation.
+In particular, `\_' denotes a space delimiter used to distinguish it from $\blank$.
 In addition, the machine uses auxiliary working symbols \texttt{?}, \texttt{!}, $\sim$, \texttt{\$}, and the circled digits \circled{0} \dots \circled{9}.
 The circled digits act as reversible digit markers and are always restored to their original digit values, whereas the remaining auxiliary symbols are non-reversible working markers used for intermediate overwriting during computation.

 All transformations performed by the transition table preserve this encoding.

 \begin{remark} The encoding conventions fixed above are used uniformly across all machines constructed in this section.
 They are chosen to minimize transition complexity and to allow direct implementation of verifier logic without auxiliary reductions.
 We also treat the transition function as partial: any undefined transition (or transition to a non-instantiated parameterized state) is interpreted as an immediate rejecting transition. \end{remark}